 What To Avoid When Drying Breast Milk

-For as many dos are there are for weaning your baby and drying up your breast milk, there are also many don’ts.
+For as many dos are when for weaning your baby and drying up your breast milk, there are also many don’ts.

-A few of practices to avoid during the weaning and drying period are:
+A few of practices to avoid during the weaning and drying-up period are: